ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 But what if all monitors fail at the same time?
 Since users are encouraged to deploy at least three (and preferably five) monitors in a Ceph cluster, the chance of simultaneous failure is rare.
-But unplanned power-downs in a data center with improperly configured disk/fs settings could fail the underlying filesystem, and hence kill all the monitors.
+But unplanned power-downs in a data center with improperly configured disk/fs settings could fail the underlying file system, and hence kill all the monitors.
 In this case, we can recover the monitor store with the information stored in OSDs.::